peg-danielse/closing-the-loop/rolling-log.md

 # CTL: Rolling log

 ## before April 2025 CTL:
-what has happend where are we going
+what is kubernetes. how can we do something new with it.
+INTENT BASED COMPUTING.

 ## April 2025: week 1
 - calico *.*.3 doesnt work and has a issue with creating the calico-typha containers which breaks the whole system since it is not able to interact with storage and get configutation files.